 2. The Generalship Of Alexander The Great

-The book was first published in 1960, and it is the best book about Alexander the Great I have ever read.
+The book was first published in 1960 and is the best book about Alexander the Great I have ever read.
 It’s divided into two parts.
-The first one is called The Record, which goes over Alexander’s career.
+The first one is called The Record, which covers Alexander’s career.
 It’s a condensed version of his career as a statesman and general.

 Fuller also details how Philip, the second Alexander’s father, united Greece under the Macedonians, setting up the conquest of Persia perfectly.
 That’s because it sped up Alexander’s timeline by quite a bit.